 And when school isn’t in session, many parents of twins face double the costs of summer camp.
 Even with sibling discounts, these expenses can take a huge chunk of your budget.
 If you plan to enroll your twins in summer camps, start saving at the beginning of the school year to offset a large bill come spring.

 10. College savings

-One way to pad your twins’ college savings is to think consistency over quantity.
-Putting away $50 every month from the start will usually yield more than saving a larger amount much later.
+One way parents of multiples can pad their college savings is to think consistency over quantity.
+Putting away $50 every month from the start can usually yield more than saving a larger amount much later.

 Thankfully, we somehow figured out a way.
 And a lot of that has to do with knowing what to expect with twins so we could better prepare.

 A few expenses to consider include twin-specific gear, or even double the gear you normally wouldn’t get with a singleton.
 A bigger car or house is sometimes necessary, especially if current circumstances can’t fit the new additions.

 Twin pregnancies and births can mean extended bed rest and early maternity leave, as well as double the hospital and medical bills.
 Staples like food, formula, and diapers can add up with two babies to feed, as well as clothes to outfit both of them.